The Hidden Math Behind Field Service Success: How Numbers Drive Better Business Decisions

 Here's the problem: feelings don't pay the bills.
 Numbers do.

 Consider two HVAC technicians.
 Both charge $150 for a service call.
 Technician A completes 4 calls per day.
-Technician B completes 6 calls per day by optimizing his routes and scheduling.
+Technician B completes 6 calls per day by optimizing routes and scheduling.

 - Technician A: 4 calls × $150 = $600/day